Qala-Dev/course-materials/wip_projects.md

 ## General

-* Projects can be built as a front-end application, back end application or a command line tool.
+* Projects can be built as a front-end application, back end application, API or a command line tool.
 * _If_ you choose a project from the list, you can choose either a bitcoin or a lightning project.
 * You may also have your own project or idea that you'd like to build out -- great!
 Please run your own projects past the instructors first so we can check it is suitable and determine which skills it will exercise.
 * Your first project will probably leverage a bitcoin or lightning library or development kit, in order to facilitate fast iteration on end results.